OnlyWangyn/OnlyWangyn.github.io/_posts/2015-09-16-android-FlowLayout.markdown

 Wow,time flies,I haven't noticed it's already two weeks since last post.

 I have already customized many widgets.
-I decided to public them one by one as long ad I have time.
+I decided to publish them one by one as long as I have time.
 The first one is Flowlayout.

 Here is link : [Android FlowLayout](https://github.com/OnlyWangyn/FlowLayoutDemo)